dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ## Code Trees

-Upon opening the account for initial coding review, all the engine suggested codes will be listed in the Unassigned pane on the right-hand side under the Assigned Codes pane.
+Upon opening the account for initial coding review, all the engine suggested codes will be listed in the Unassigned tree on the right-hand side under the Assigned Codes tree.
 This allows the user to view each code with a link to the documentation and context of words and phrases which prompted the code suggestion.
 If the code has a {{%button%}}**+**{{%/button%}} to the left of the code, there are codes within the document for review and validation.

 ### Unassigned Codes